thexmanxyz/network-share-reconnecter/README.md

 * Configuration of multiple servers together with their shares.
 * Fast ICMP ping checks and adaptive intensity.
 * Scheduling task included (`.xml`) for easy import.
+* optimized, adaptive and fast reconnection in comparison to simple scripts.

 ## Future Tasks
 * net use analyze to better handle failure states